-Flexible and customisable business insurance for UK-based contractors who want quick and comprehensive cover.
-Get a quote in 4 minutes.
+Customisable business insurance for UK-based contractors who want quick and comprehensive cover.
+Get covered in under 10 minutes.

 Why do you need contractors insurance?